This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Risk Factor #1: Birth Complications

-Complications during the delivery process that disrupts the oxygen supply can cause brain damage and increase a baby’s chances of developing cerebral palsy.[1]
-In the past, birth complications were believed to be the only cause of cerebral palsy, but as science progressed, it uncovered numerous factors.
+Complications during the delivery process that disrupt the oxygen supply can cause brain damage and increase a baby’s chances of developing cerebral palsy.[1]

 Birth complication risk factors include: